porjo/babelcast/README.md

 If the `PUBLISHER_PASSWORD` environment variable is set, then publishers will be required to enter the password before they can connect.

+## Credit

+Thanks to the excellent [Pion](https://github.com/pion/webrtc) Go Webrtc library for making this possible.